Secure attachment beats genetic disposition in ADHD.

 - Fewer CRH receptors in the locus coeruleus

-- A significantly lower anxiety to new stimuli
+- A significantly lower level of anxiety in response to new stimuli

-Anxiety and fear are moderated by, among other things- Noradrenergic projections from the locus coeruleus to the PFC
+Anxiety and fear are moderated, among other things, by- Noradrenergic projections from the locus coeruleus to the PFC

 - CRH projections from the amygdala to the locus coeruleus (anxiety-increasing)